ThauTran/ThauTran/README.md

 - 👋 Hi, I’m @SizC
-- 👀 I’m interested in cybersecurity, coding, anime, traveling
+- 👀 I’m interested in cybersecurity, coding, anime, traveling, food, and League Of Legends
 - 🌱 I’m currently learning how to be an Ethical Hacker
 - 💞️ I’m looking to collaborate on anything related to Cybersecurity to broaden my knowledge
 - 📫 How to reach me - Thau.Tran@NorthMemorial.com